 Upon the successful conclusion of your case at Court, we file an application for an award of attorney fees from the government under Rule 39 of the CAVC Rules.
-The Secretary of the CAVC will evaluate our petition for attorney fees.
+The VA and the Court will evaluate our petition for attorney fees.
 If there is any dispute about our legal fees, we will address that with the CAVC.

 Is there a filing fee to appeal a Board decision to CAVC?

 Yes.
 While we do not charge you a cent to handle your case, there is a $50 filing fee to file a Notice of Appeal.
 The $50 filing fee at the CAVC can be waived if it is a financial hardship.
 If that is the case, you will sign a form — a Declaration of Financial Hardship — that we can prepare for you.
 We can file this form with the CAVC on your behalf.